-Are you thinking of updating the flooring in your investment property?
+Are you thinking of updating your investment property flooring?
 Regardless of whether you recently bought a property which requires attention or the aging flooring in your old investment property needs a makeover, it pays to weigh up your options before reaching a decision.

 While the options for flooring solutions become ever wider, the three most common options are: carpet, wood and tiles.
 Each has its own advantages and disadvantages.
 Some properties may use all three in a single property.
-We hope the information below will help you make the right decision for your investment property.
+Therefore, we hope the information below will help you make the right decision for your investment property flooring.

 The most significant benefit of carpet flooring is the comfort that it can provide.
 The soft textures of carpet is cozy and inviting even in colder seasons.